Ninsta22/Steam-Review-Dashboard/README.md

 This analytics Dashboard was created to be able to derive insights from the reviews left under certain large games in the Steam marketplace.
 Steam is an open-source gaming marketplace that provides the feature for users to leave positive and negative reviews under the various games.
 These reviews are presented as JSON files when utilizing Steam's API, which will provide the review, and other accompanying data for it.

 This dashboard is a Python written interactable microservice, which utilizes an ETL pipeline in Azure Databricks.
-The microservice is hosted in DockerHub, easily reproducible with the provided DockerImage.
+The microservice is contained in DockerHub, easily reproducible with the provided DockerImage, and hosted on Azure Web App to a public endpoint.
 It presents the information as an interactable website, created using Flask.
 It accepts user input, and will then process various types of graphs computed with the parameters requested from the user (these parameters are used in a SQL query to derive the proper information).

 ### The Games Analyzed